 There are four ways to submit events to Ratings Central.
 You can use Cantor, Zermelo, Gerard McCarthy’s RCPennantSubmitter, or your own software.

 Both Cantor and Zermelo are Windows apps that you run on your own PC.
 (There is no Web form for submitting events because Cantor is much easier to use than a Web form.)
-System requirements are any computer running Windows 10, 8.1, 8, 7.
+System requirements are any computer running Windows 11, 10, 8.1, 8, 7.
 If you have a Mac or Linux, you’ll need Wine, CrossOver, Parallels, etc. (Or, you can buy a Windows computer.)
 For Zermelo, you’ll need a printer.

 To submit events, you will also need an Internet connection.
 You do not need to be connected to the Internet while the matches are being played, but you will need to be connected when you are ready to submit results to Ratings Central.